Potential Health Concerns in Your New Kitten

-Upper respiratory infections, like feline calicivirus and feline herpes virus, are “kitten killers, especially if the cats are just a few weeks old,” says Dr. Tony Johnson, DVM, DACVECC, clinical assistant professor, emergency and critical care, Purdue University College of Veterinary Medicine West Lafayette, IN.
+Upper respiratory infections, like feline calicivirus and feline herpes virus, are “kitten killers, especially if the cats are just a few weeks old,” says Dr. Tony Johnson, DVM, DACVECC, Clinical Assistant Professor, Emergency and Critical Care, Purdue University College of Veterinary Medicine West Lafayette, IN.
 Upper respiratory infections in cats are typically caused by bacteria or viruses, which are passed along when other cats sneeze or exhale.

-Sneezing is the main symptom of upper respiratory infections in cats, though sometimes kittens will develop a yellowy goopy discharge from their eyes and a runny nose.
+Sneezing is the main symptom of upper respiratory infections in cats, though sometimes kittens will develop a yellow goopy discharge from their eyes and a runny nose.
 If your kitten is having trouble breathing or refuses to eat, the situation is more serious.

 After five to seven days, upper respiratory infections in cats tend to wane.
-However, some linger longer and the feline herpes virus can even remain dormant in your cat’s body, only to resurface and cause another upper respiratory infection later in her life.
+However, some linger longer and the feline herpes virus can even remain dormant in your cat’s body, only to resurface and cause another upper respiratory infection later in life.

 2. Feline Distemper

 Feline distemper (panleukopenia) is pretty rare, but is very nasty and can be lethal.
 It’s a virus that attacks your kitten’s immune system, depleting it to nothing, meaning distemper is almost untreatable.
 Feline distemper vaccines are available and routinely given.
-Feline distemper is transmitted through the fecal-oral route and even just a microscopic amount of contaminated stool can pass it on.
+Feline distemper is transmitted through the feacal-oral route and even just a microscopic amount of contaminated stool can pass it on.

 3. Intestinal worms

 Intestinal worms in cats come in many varieties, all of which are unpleasant and can be dangerous.
-Roundworms, hookworms, and whipworms, for instance, can burrow into your kitten’s intestine and cause diarrhea (sometimes with blood), weight loss, and failure to thrive.
+Roundworms, hookworms, and whipworms, for instance, can burrow into your kitten’s intestine and cause diarrhoea (sometimes with blood), weight loss, and failure to thrive.

-Weight loss and diarrhea.
+Weight loss and diarrhoea.